anillaghuvarapu/k8sibm/Lab2/README.md

    the status.

 1. When doing a rollout, you see references to *old* replicas and *new* replicas.

    The *old* replicas are the original 10 pods deployed when we scaled the application.
 The *new* replicas come from the newly created pods with the different image.
 All of these pods are owned by the Deployment.
    The deployment manages these two sets of pods with a resource called a ReplicaSet.
-   We can see the guestbook ReplicaSets with:
+You can see the guestbook ReplicaSets with:

    ```console
    $ kubectl get replicasets -l run=guestbook